"There is no crueller tyranny than that which is perpetrated under the shield of law and

 Charles de Montesquieu,

-But before continuing, I need to define the word "Tribunal" as applied to our Organisation.
+TRIBUNALI now need to define the word "Tribunal" as applied to our Oganisation.

 A tribunal is most commonly defined, in essence, as 'a Court of Justice' which makes legally binding decisions on matters brought before it.
 Our Tribunal does not do that.
 We confine ourselves to the more general dictionary meaning which refers to 'an adjudicative body' or 'a body that decides or determines', be it a Board, Committee or sole adjudicator.

-And certainly our Board, Committees, and individual Case Assessors are called upon to decide ... to adjudicate; that is, 'act as a judge' when determining which matters qualify for our pro bono legal support, or when considering which determinations will best provide that support.
-These decision-making processes are ongoing throughout the duration of advising Complainants, appointing and instructing the necessary legal representation and ensuring that through our support and understanding of Law, the accuracy of our determinations will be integral, indeed vital, to delivering the justice that was formerly denied.
+And certainly our Board, Committees, and now Licensees are called upon to decide ... to adjudicate; that is, 'act as a judge' when determining which matters qualify for our pro bono legal support, or when considering which determinations will best provide that support.
+These decision-making processes are ongoing throughout the duration of advising clients and ensuring that through our support the accuracy of our determinations will be integral, indeed vital, to delivering the justice that was formerly denied.
 None of which duplicates the legally binding function of a Court of Justice; but the conduct of a tribunal, nonetheless.
 I'll now move on.

 And there is nothing dramatic about my words.
 I have witnessed the debilitating effects of denial of Natural Justice.
-The financial ruin and hopelessness that are spawned often extend to families being torn apart, suicides, illness and premature deaths.
+The financial ruin and hopelessness often extends to families being torn apart and premature deaths.

 Our primary objective is to get there before 'post traumatic stress disorder' takes hold, causing such irreparable damage.
 And if we can't get there first then the second part of our role is to salvage what little hope remains and strengthen it with the Natural Justice formerly denied.

-Again, this is not a dramatic portrayal of a severe endemic problem which has endured throughout the history of our nation; a problem that responsible Law firms have been addressing for years through the offering of pro bono (free) legal assistance.
+Again, this is not a dramatic portrayal of a severe endemic problem which has endured throughout the history of our nation; a problem that responsible Law firms have been addressing for years through the offering of pro bono legal assistance, and will now continue to address as Licensees of The Australian Justice Tribunal (The AJT).

-And here are just two of The AJT's Objectives taken from its National Constitution:3.1 Pro Bono Legal Representation
+And although the evolution, structure and purpose of The AJT are fully described in our National Constitution, here are just two of The AJT's Objectives taken from that Constitution:3.1 Pro Bono Legal Representation

 The primary objective of the Company is to provide Pro Bono legal assistance to Australians who are victims of injustice or who are being denied Natural Justice causing sickness, suffering, distress, misfortune or helplessness.AND